Tolal:67 Click:

-JSP Interview Questions And Answers
+JSP Subjective Questions And Answers

-Ques: 1 what are cookies?
+What are cookies?

 A Cookie is a small piece of information or messages used to communicate between the web server and the web browser.
 Your browser stores each message in a small file, called cookie.txt.
 This information is exchanged between the browser and the server to remember some specific information.